Request A Project Quote

 By taking advantage of tremendous output with unprecedented sensitivity and dynamic range, NGS can identify weakly expressed small RNAs as well as quantitatively reveal heterogeneity in length and sequence.
 NGS is a powerful tool for investigating the function of small RNAs and prediction of potential mRNA target molecules without requiring available reference genomes.
 Obtaining a premium small RNA sequencing library begins with the isolation of small RNAs by size fractionation using gel electrophoresis selection or silica spin columns from total RNA.
 Following RNA adapter ligation using a 5' adenylated DNA adapter with a blocked 3'end, small RNAs are reverse transcribed, amplified by PCR and sequenced.
 To identify and annotate known miRNAs, the sequencing reads can be mapped to a species-specific database, such as mirWalk and miRBase.

-Advantages of Small RNA Sequencing
+Advantages of Our Small RNA Sequencing Service

 • Small RNA and miRNA profiling